 The Program will reimburse for Preventive Care Benefits at 100 percent (100%) of the Allowed Amount.
+Preventive Care

-Preventive Care Benefits are not subject to the Calendar Year Deductible, copayments, or coinsurance.
-To be considered as a Preventive Care Benefit, the provider's bill for the service must designate a routine preventive diagnosis code, with the proper CPT Code and diagnosis pointer to be considered as a preventive service.
+Benefits are not subject to the Calendar Year Deductible, copayments, or coinsurance.
+To be considered as a Preventive

+Care Benefit, the provider's bill for the service must designate a routine preventive diagnosis code, with the proper CPT Code and diagnosis pointer to be considered as a preventive service.
 Claims received with diagnoses other than or in addition to routine preventive will be considered under the Major Medical Benefits and reimbursed accordingly.
-Preventive benefits are not payable when done at flu clinics, health fairs or other public or private venues; however, flu shots exclusively, when billed through the drug card benefit and administered by a participating pharmacy, may be covered.
+Preventive benefits are generally not payable when done at flu clinics, health fairs or other public or private venues.